All vessels pose some risk to Australia’s marine biosecurity.

 National Biofouling Management Guidelines are designed to help the maritime industry and vessel owners and operators to manage and control vessel biofouling.

-Managing vessel biofouling not only reduces the risk of harmful plants and animals entering new waters, but also helps improves vessel performance, reduces CO2 emissions and maintenance costs.
+Managing vessel biofouling not only reduces the risk of harmful plants and animals entering new waters, but also helps improves vessel performance and efficiency, reduces greenhouse and other emissions and reduces maintenance costs.

 Current advice and guidelines are available to help you manage biofouling on your vessel or in your industry: